carbocation/traceoverlay/demo/README.md

 # Demo: annotation with TraceOverlay

 To run:
-1. Change the absolute paths in `advanced/config.json` or `basic/config.json` to reference this folder on your disk (`pwd -P` will show you)
 1. Navigate to the `web` directory of this repository
-1. `go build -o traceoverlay.linux *.go && ./traceoverlay.linux -config ../demo/config.json`
+1. `go build -o traceoverlay *.go cp traceoverlay ~/go/bin/` to produce a traceoverlay binary that should be available in your `$PATH`, assuming go is installed in typical fashion.
+1. Change the paths in `advanced/config.json` or `basic/config.json` to
+   reference this folder on your disk via absolute path (`pwd -P` will show you).
+Alternatively, navigate to this ./demo/ folder and run the program from here; the relative paths will then be correct.

 Then in your browser, visit: http://localhost:9019